hikari-crescent/book/src/plugins/intro.md

 bot.run()
 ```

-When you run your bot with `python -m bot`, it will load the plugins on startup.
+When you run your bot with `python -m bot` from `working_directory`, plugins
+will be loaded on startup.

 > ℹ️ The path that is used to load plugins is relative to the directory
 > you are running the bot from.